mchesnaye/ML/docs/Perceptron.md

 ![Figure 1: ](images/Figure2.png)

-For this toy example, the two classes overlap and cannot be perfectly seperated by a linear decision boundary - a key limitation of the Perceptron approach.
+For this toy example, the two classes overlap and cannot be perfectly seperated by a linear decision boundary.

+---

+## 🚀 Perceptron limitations and the first AI winter
+The linear decision boundary is a key limitation of the Perceptron.
+It also uses a step activation function, which is non-differentiable and limits its use in more advanced gradient-based optimization methods.
+The model is inherently shallow (a single-layer network) and cannot learn complex patterns.
+Finally, it is sensitive to the choice of learning rate and initial weights, which may affect convergence.

+These limitations were highlighted by Minsky and Papert (1969), contributing to a temporary decline in neural network research — sometimes referred to as the first "AI Winter."

 ---